Adopting Digital Traceability Systems

 Harvesting is the first step in a series of steps that seafood takes.
 But there are obstacles at many links of the seafood supply chain.
 The continuous sharing of electronic catch data through the supply chain ultimately supports overall seafood traceability.
 Though technology helps verify the seafood’s journey, there are challenges with compatibility when transferring the data.

 This entire system of electronic catch documentation and traceability (shortened to “eCDT”) is an important goal that all seafood stakeholders must work together to reach.

 Not every country or organization faces the same seafood traceability challenges.
-Through research, interviews, and on the ground site visits, SALT will call out the major barriers to implementing eCDT across the supply chain.
-Then we can improve our understanding of the obstacles and what’s needed to overcome those challenges.
+Through research, interviews, and on the ground site visits, SALT has called out the major barriers to implementing eCDT across the supply chain in our “Overcoming Barriers” featured below.
+Now we can improve our understanding of the obstacles and what’s needed to overcome these challenges.